Guiding leading-edge Boomers in discovering purpose and passion in life and ministry

 Leona Bergstrom is Director of Re-Ignite and Lifetime, ministry divisions of ChurchHealth.
-Along with Richard, Leona is co-director of 2nd ½ for Him Ministries of Converge Worldwide (Baptist General Conference).
 Leona has a B.A. degree in Sociology from Westmont College, Santa Barbara, California (1973).
 She is a Certified Aging Service Professional having completed certificate programs in Retirement Housing Administration, Human Service Management and Project Management.
 She has worked in the field of gerontology for 35 years, planning, implementing and managing a variety of social and health care programs for older adults and their families.
-She most recently served as Director of Programs for CRISTA Senior Community in Seattle, WA.
-Previously she has served as Director of Senior Health for St. Joseph Hospital in Bellingham, Washington, Community outreach educator for the Northwest Regional Council/Area Agency on Aging, and as the Chair of the gerontology certificate program at Western Washington University.
-She is co-author of the book ,Amazing Grays: Unleashing the Power of Age in Your Congregation and co-producer of the film Musical Chairs.
-She has published several articles and also speaks on the issues of midlife, aging and caregiving.
+Along with Richard, Leona co-directed 2nd ½ for Him Ministries of Converge Worldwide (Baptist General Conference) from 2003-2014.
+She has served as a ministry leader and member of the Board of Directors for CASA Network.
+Her earlier professional roles include: Director of Programs for CRISTA Senior Community in Seattle, WA, Director of Senior Health for St. Joseph Hospital in Bellingham, Washington, Community outreach educator for the Area Agency on Aging and Chair of the gerontology certificate program at Western Washington University.
+She is co-author of the book,Amazing Grays: Unleashing the Power of Age in Your Congregation and co-producer of the film Musical Chairs.
+She has published articles in several Christian magazines and blogs. and is a respected speaker on the issues of midlife, aging and caregiving.

 The Bergstroms live in Seattle, Washington.